 - Meyer G, Vicaut E, Danays T, et al. Fibrinolysis for patients with intermediate-risk pulmonary embolism.
 N Engl J Med 2014;370:1402-11.

 - Kucher N, Boekstegers P, Müller OJ, et al. Randomized, controlled trial of ultrasound-assisted catheter-directed thrombolysis for acute intermediate-risk pulmonary embolism.
 Circulation 2014;129:479-86.

 - Braaten JV, Goss RA, Francis CW, et al. Ultrasound reversibly disaggregates fibrin fibers.
 Thromb Haemos 1997;78:1063-8

-Keywords: Biological Markers, Echocardiography, Fibrin, Fibrinolytic Agents, Follow-Up Studies, Germany, Hematoma, Hemodynamics, Heparin, Intracranial Hemorrhages, Neoplasms, Prospective Studies, Pulmonary Artery, Pulmonary Embolism, Random Allocation, Switzerland, Thrombolytic Therapy, Thrombosis, Tissue Plasminogen Activator, Ventricular Dysfunction, Right
+Keywords: Biomarkers, Echocardiography, Fibrin, Fibrinolytic Agents, Follow-Up Studies, Germany, Hematoma, Hemodynamics, Heparin, Intracranial Hemorrhages, Neoplasms, Prospective Studies, Pulmonary Artery, Pulmonary Embolism, Random Allocation, Switzerland, Thrombolytic Therapy, Thrombosis, Tissue Plasminogen Activator, Ventricular Dysfunction, Right

 < Back to Listings